dchmak/Games/README.md

-# Games
+# Game
-a random game
+A random game